Noah-Samawi/pp4-Web-Application-Security/README.md

 ![header](docs/readme_images/features/nav_loggedout.png)

 **Logo**
-- A customised logo was created using Hatchful by Shopify which is a free logo generator.
+- A customized logo was created using HTML and CSS.
-- This logo is positioned in the top left of the navigation bar.
 The logo is linked to the home page for ease of navigation for the user.

 **Navigation Bar**